mviereck/dockerfile-x11docker-xserver/README.md

 This will slow down container startup.
 Compare [x11docker wiki: Automated install of NVIDIA driver during container startup](https://github.com/mviereck/x11docker/wiki/NVIDIA-driver-support-for-docker-container#automated-install-of-nvidia-driver-during-container-startup).
 #### Build `x11docker/xserver` based on `x11docker/nvidia-base`
  - Create an image `x11docker/nvidia-base`.
 A script for this is provided at [x11docker wiki: NVIDIA driver base image](https://github.com/mviereck/x11docker/wiki/NVIDIA-driver-support-for-docker-container#nvidia-driver-base-image).
- - In Dockerfile for `x11docker/xserver` change *second* occurence of `FROM debian:bullseye-slim` to `FROM x11docker/nvidia-base` and build image `x11docker/xserver` with this Dockerfile.
+ - In Dockerfile for `x11docker/xserver` change `FROM debian:bullseye` to `FROM x11docker/nvidia-base` and build image `x11docker/xserver` with this Dockerfile.

 Note that this image will only work with the NVIDIA driver version of your host and is not portable.